Luos-io/Documentation/get-started/get-started3.md

    ```

 :::info
-Those lines trigger the initialisation and looping execution of all the packages in your project.
+These lines trigger the initialization and looping execution of all the packages in your project.

 :::